leonardfelix/JoeyLLM/train.md

 Load the custom GPT-2 model with chosen configuration

-Load 25% of the Project_Gutenberg_Australia dataset
+Load 25% of the Project_Gutenberg_Australia dataset.
+Update configs to use more.

-Begin training with full logging to Weights & Biases
+Begin training with logging to Weights & Biases

 Save checkpoints after every epoch